-The Treasury Group has responsibility for all CMT pledging activities, which include pledging assets to support repurchase agreements governed under a Global Master Repurchase Agreement.
+The Treasury Group has responsibility for all CMT pledging activities, which include pledging assets to support repurchase agreements governed under a Global Master Repurchase Agreement and swap activity governed under a Cleared Derivatives Execution Agreements (CDEA).
 Activity is subject to approved counterparty limits.